hexarc-software/hexarc-pact/README.md

 The Pact API schema is designed to have an RPC-like semantic.
 In doing so an exposed API must follow these rules:
 * API controllers must be marked with standard `ApiController` and `Route` attributes.
 * Route attribute must have only a constant string path without templating (e.g. `[Route("Entities")]`).
-* API methods must be marked with the `Route` attribute.
-The same rule as for controllers is applied.
 * API methods must be marked with one of the supported HTTP verbs (`HttpGet` or `HttpPost`).
+Verb attributes may contain an endpoint path.
   Others are not supported at the moment.
    * `HttpGet` methods can have query parameters which must be bind via the `FromQuery` attribute.
    * `HttpPost` methods must have only one parameter which is the request body.
+* API method path can be specified in the HTTP verb attribute or the `Route` attribute.
+If the method path is not specified in the HTTP verb attribute it will be taken from the `Route` one or an exception will be raised.

 ### Additional attributes
 Pact provides some useful attributes for API annotation: